agalaframework/agala_telegram/README.md

 7. Download dependencies
 `mix deps.get`

 That's it.
-Now you can receive and send messages from telegram bot.
+Now you can receive and send messages from and to telegram bot.

 ### Conclusion
 For further information you can visit [documentation](https://hexdocs.pm/agala_telegram/api-reference.html) page in hexdocs.pm